timoinutilis/lowres-nx/docs/readme.txt

 	Starts the application in fullscreen mode

 	-programs path
 	Path for the tool programs and virtual disk file.
-Terminate it with a path separator (slash or back-slash).
 	By default it's the "programs" folder next to the LowRes NX application.